shinshin86/use-mini18n/README.md

 - `lang` returns the currently selected language.
 - `langs` returns a list of language information set in `i18n.js`.
 - Change to another language using the `changeLang` function.
+- Get the text dynamically by passing set parameters and text keys to the `getText` function.

 ```jsx
 // pages/index.jsx